YOU ARE EXPLORING

 - Foster professionalism, lifelong-learning, leadership, teamwork and respect for cadaver donors, donor’s families and clinical patients

-- Prepare high-quality prosected anatomical materials and radiographs for use by first-year medical students
+- Prepare high-quality prosected anatomical materials and radiographs for research and education

-Participants in the International Human Cadaver Prosection Program constitute a diverse population of undergraduate students, graduate students, medical students, allied health care professionals, physicians, basic scientists and others from northwest Indiana and throughout the world.
-The maximum number of candidates admitted to the program is 45.
+Participants in the International Human Cadaver Prosection Program constitute a diverse population of undergraduate students, graduate students, medical students, allied health care professionals, physicians, basic scientists and others from Northwest Indiana and throughout the world.
+The maximum number of candidates admitted to the program is 55.
 Upon successful completion of this program, each prosector receives a Certificate of Completion and Letter.

-To participate in the program, candidates must submit an application that includes a written statement describing the purpose for participation, and an Intention Form to indicate preferences for attendance.
+To participate in the program, candidates must submit an application that includes a written statement describing the purpose for participation.
 Prior to acceptance into the program, applicants may interview with the course director and learn about the strict guidelines and rules set by the Anatomical Education/Gift Society.

 For additional application details, refer to the application instructions.
-Note that applicants must submit supplemental forms, including a Release for Media and Photography and a Letter of Commitment, prior to participation in the program.
+Note that applicants must submit supplemental forms, including a Release for Media and Photography, a Letter of Commitment and Attendee Intentions Form prior to participation in the program.

-Participants accepted into the program are required to attend three days of prosection.
-For the 2017 session, prosection is scheduled on July 26, 27 and 28.
-The International Human Cadaver Prosection Program Reception will be held on the evening of July 24.
-Workshops will be conducted on July 25.
+Participants accepted into the program are required to attend five days of prosection.
+For the 2019 session, prosection is scheduled for July 29 through August 2.
+The International Human Cadaver Prosection Program Reception will be held on the evening of July 29.
+Workshops will be conducted

 A comprehensive schedule as well as a detailed dissection guide, handouts covering anatomical terminology and gross anatomy, and slide presentations will be available for accepted participants to download so they may prepare for the program.